raphaelyancey/swmixer/README.md

 particular instance of the Sound.

-==BUGS AND LIMITATIONS==
+## BUGS AND LIMITATIONS

-Always outputs in 16-bit mode.
+* Always outputs in 16-bit mode.

-Cannot deal with 24-bit WAV files, but CAN handle 32-bit ones (limitation of NumPy).
+* Cannot deal with 24-bit WAV files, but CAN handle 32-bit ones (limitation of NumPy).

-Resampling can be slow for longer files.
+* Resampling can be slow for longer files.

-Does not detect samplerates that differ from requested samplerates.
+* Does not detect samplerates that differ from requested samplerates.
 I.e.  if you request a rate your card cannot handle, you might get incorrect playback rates.

-Currently there is no way to limit the number of sounds mixed at once to prevent excessive CPU usage.
+* Currently there is no way to limit the number of sounds mixed at once to prevent excessive CPU usage.

-No way to pan mono sounds to different positions in stereo output.
+* No way to pan mono sounds to different positions in stereo output.

-StreamingSounds may not be sample accurate for looping and setting position.
+* StreamingSounds may not be sample accurate for looping and setting position.

-Threading behavior may not be optimal on some platforms.
+* Threading behavior may not be optimal on some platforms.